bitwiseworks/python-os2/Doc/library/functools.rst

 ..  function:: cmp_to_key(func)

-   Transform an old-style comparison function to a key function.
+   Transform an old-style comparison function to a :term:`key function`.
 Used with tools that accept key functions (such as :func:`sorted`, :func:`min`, :func:`max`, :func:`heapq.nlargest`, :func:`heapq.nsmallest`, :func:`itertools.groupby`).
 This function is primarily used as a transition tool for programs being converted to Python 3 where comparison functions are